AltSysrq/ensync/README.md

 rules are divided into one or more _states_; the initial state is called `root`.
 The initial current sync mode is "---/---", i.e., "do nothing".

-Each state has two edge-lists at which rules are matched, termed `files` and `siblings`.
+Each state has two rule-groups at which rules are matched, termed `files` and `siblings`.
 These are sub-tables under the state; so, for example, the minimal rules consist of `rules.root.files` and `rules.root.siblings` table arrays.

-The tables within each edge-list share a similar structure.
-Each edge consists of any number of distinct conditions, and has one or more actions.
+The tables within each rule-group share a similar structure.
+Each rule consists of any number of distinct conditions, and has one or more actions.
 (Zero actions is permitted for consistency, but is not useful on its own.)
-Each edge is evaluated in the order defined and any actions processed.
+Each rule is evaluated in the order defined and any actions processed.

-### The `files` edge-list
+### The `files` rule-group

-The _files_ edge-list is used to match individual files (as in directory entries).
+The _files_ rule-group is used to match individual files (as in directory entries).
 Generally, most configuration is done here, though it is not possible to, e.g., match git repositories with it.